 - Airboat Swamp Tour USD $55.00

 With time to relax on the coach, enjoy a siesta or get some tips for the up-coming destinations from your Trip Manager.
-Travel through Southern Mississippi, with a stop in Jackson for lunch.
+Travel through Southern Mississippi.
 Afterwards, we head to Southern Alabama to soak up some sun with an overnight stop at "The World's Most Beautiful Beaches" - Panama City Beach.

 Get ready to arrive in the former farming town of Orlando.
 This ordinary town was transformed into the most-visited place in the state by Walt Disney’s imagination, when he created Disney World.
 Now Orlando is all about wild rides, fantasy and amusement parks, so get some pointers from your Trip Manager and take your pick!